Reactive hypoglycemia, or low blood sugar, is a condition in which your blood sugar falls into a range that is too low to support your body’s needs.

-A diet which is chronically high in carbohydrates can also trigger hypoglycemia.
+A diet that is chronically high in carbohydrates can also trigger hypoglycemia.
 What is too high?
 Consider the fact that the entire human body has a total of 1 teaspoon of sugar in use at any time.
-That's all - 1 teaspoon or 4 grams of carbohydrate.
+That’s all – 1 teaspoon or 4 grams of carbohydrate.
 Now contrast that to the fact that one slice of bread has 25 carbohydrates in it.
-That's over 6 teaspoons of sugar when broken down in the body.
+That’s over 6 teaspoons of sugar when broken down in the body.
 Eating one slice of bread dumps more than 5 times the amount of sugar needed into the body.
-And worse, a can of soda has about 50 grams of sugar - 10 times more than the body needs.
+And worse, a can of soda has about 50 grams of sugar – 10 times more than the body needs.

 How is Insulin Involved in Low Blood Sugar?

 Insulin’s job is to get the sugar from your meals out of your bloodstream and into your cells where it can be used to fuel cellular processes.
 If you eat a meal that is high in carbohydrates, your body releases a great deal of insulin to route all that sugar into your cells.
 Sometimes, the body releases too much insulin, and ends up driving too much sugar out of the blood, and causing a low blood sugar reaction.

 But there is more to the story, and it has to do with insulin and blood sugar levels over time.
 When carbohydrates are available to burn as fuel, your body stores any fat that comes into the cell for future use.